karlkfi/kpt-config-sync/docs/user/overview.md

 ## Filesystem Standard

-GKE Policy Management Filesystem Standard defines the directory structure and file contents.
+CSP Configuration Management Filesystem Standard defines the directory structure and file contents.
 This is analogous to the Linux Filesystem Hierarchy Standard, and is a natural way to operate on hierarchical resources without requiring a complicated domain specific language.